-The following is a post by Kathleen McGuigan of the Library of Congress.
-It originally appeared on the Teaching with the Library of Congress blog.
+This post is by Kathleen McGuigan of the Library of Congress.

 Have you ever considered using a literary map with your students?
 In the May/June 2018 issue of Social Education, the journal of the National Council for the Social Studies, our “Sources and Strategies” article features literary maps for the humanities classroom.

 In the fall of 1955, the Texas and Local History Department of the Dallas Public Library published a literary map of Texas.
 From “Mother Goose on the Rio Grande” in the south to “The Great Roundup” in the north, the map highlights the variety of works about Texas.
 Scattered within the outline of the state are approximately 200 titles, authors’ names, and publishers, offering a 1955 view of the literary state of Texas.

 What exactly is a literary map?
 A literary map is a map that acknowledges the contributions of authors to a specific state or region as well as those that depict the geographical locations in works of fiction.
 Literary maps can feature real places connected with an individual author, literary character or book, or they may show fictional landscapes.

 As with all maps, literary maps should be analyzed in relation to their context.
 Important questions for students to consider are:

 - What was the motive of the maker(s) of the map?

 - Who is the audience for this map?